-The government awards small business tax credits to businesses that engage in certain types of activities that are helpful to the economy or the society as a whole.
+The government awards small business tax credits to businesses that engage in certain types of activities that are helpful to the economy or society as a whole.
 People often confuse tax credits with tax deductions, but they are not the same thing.

 Companies can claim tax deductions for most ordinary and necessary business expenses.
 There are also specialized deductions, such as deductions for home-based businesses.
 Deductions decrease your taxable income, as well as the tax bracket that you fall into if you report business income on your personal tax return.

 Let’s look at an example.
 Assume you are a sole proprietor and make $100,000 of business revenue this year.
 You deduct $20,000 as expenses.
 Now, your taxes will be calculated based on $80,000 of taxable income, instead of the full $100,000.
-For the 2019 tax year, a sole proprietor with $80,000 of taxable income will pay a 22% tax rate, whereas a sole prop with $100,000 of taxable income would pay a 24% tax rate.
+For the 2019 and 2020 tax years, a sole proprietor with $80,000 of taxable income will pay a 22% tax rate, whereas a sole proprietor with $100,000 of taxable income would pay a 24% tax rate.
 In this example, the deduction bumped you into a lower tax bracket, so you’ll pay significantly less in taxes.
 But even if you remained in the same tax bracket, tax deductions would still save you money by lowering your taxable income.

 As a general rule of thumb, if you fall into a 12% tax bracket, $1 of deductions will save you $0.12 on your taxes.
 If you fall into a 24% tax bracket, $1 of deductions will save you $0.24 on your taxes.
 Tax deductions have a modest, but still significant, impact.

-In contrast to deductions, small business tax credits reduce your tax bill on a dollar for dollar basis, making them even more impactful.
+In contrast to deductions, small business tax credits reduce your tax bill on a dollar-for-dollar basis, making them even more impactful.
 For example, let’s say you owe $20,000 in small business taxes.
 If you claim a $5,000 tax credit, you can directly subtract that amount of money from your tax bill.
 This means you will owe $15,000 after taking the credit.

 Each individual tax credit requires its own form, noted below.
 On Form 3800, you’ll add up each of the individual tax credits to calculate the total value of your tax credits.
 If you’re only eligible for one small business tax credit, there’s no need to submit Form 3800.
 You only need to submit the form that accompanies that specific tax credit.